-When shopping for vape batteries and vape cartridges – it’s all about compatibility; and the fit is equally as important.
-When browsing the category, you’ll notice that most batteries are labelled 510-thread, which means they have a special insert that is compatible with a 510-thread cartridge.
-However, you should be aware that some vape cartridges can only be used with batteries specific to the brand – 510 or not – so double-check which type you have and read the fine print before purchasing.
+When shopping for vape batteries and vape cartridges, it’s all about compatibility.
+When browsing the vape battery category, you’ll notice that most batteries are labelled 510-thread, which means they have a special insert that is compatible with a 510-thread cartridge.
+But that doesn’t mean every 510-thread cartridge will work with every 510-thread battery.
+Some vape cartridges, 510 or not, can only be used with batteries specific to the brand — called a closed-loop system — so read the fine print before purchasing.

-How you store your vape products can make a big difference for both the performance and longevity of the product.
-For best results, keep vape cartridges and disposable vape pens in a cool (room temperature will do) and dry place and turn it off, removing the cartridge from the battery when not in use.
-When the hot summers and cold winters roll in, be mindful not to leave the vape in a car for long periods of time, as harsh and extreme temperatures may affect the hardware’s longevity.
+How you store your vape products can make a big difference for both their performance and their longevity.
+For best results, keep vape cartridges and disposable vape pens in a dry, cool place (room temperature will do).
+Turn them off and remove the cartridge from the battery when not in use.
+When the hot summers and cold winters roll in, be mindful not to leave your vape in a car for long periods of time, as extreme temperatures may affect the hardware’s longevity.

-When unboxing your vape pen or vape cartridges for the first time, scan and remove any vent caps that may have been put in place by the licensed producer prior to shipping.
-Often clear in colour, these caps are designed to prevent contamination and reduce excess odours when shipping.
-However, if left in place, they will prevent the vape from working.
+When unboxing a vape pen or cartridge for the first time, look for and remove any vent caps that may have been put in place by the Licensed Producer prior to shipping.
+Often clear and easy to miss, these caps are designed to prevent contamination and reduce excess odours during shipping.
+If they’re not removed before use, they’ll prevent the vape from working.

-Pulling multiple times in succession, especially long pulls, can cause the vape to overheat, which may lead to malfunctioning.
-Leaving ample time between sessions will not only keep your vape pen working properly, it will give you time to assess how you’re feeling, which can reduce the risk of overconsumption.
+Pulling on a vape multiple times in succession, especially long pulls, can cause it to overheat, which may lead to a malfunction.
+Leaving ample time between sessions will not only keep your vape pen working properly but also give you time to assess how you’re feeling, reducing your risk of overconsumption.

-High altitude and cabin pressure may cause vapes to malfunction if packed in carry-on or checked baggage.
-Keep this in mind when travelling by air in Canada.
+High altitude and cabin pressure may cause a vape to malfunction, regardless of whether it’s packed in carry-on or checked baggage.
+Keep this in mind when travelling by air within Canada.
+For more information about travelling with cannabis, check out our FAQ.

-Consider this: Vapes currently on the market can have over 90% (900 mg/g) THC concentration.
-In comparison, the maximum amount of THC in dried flower is around 30% (300 mg/g) – making the strongest vape three times as powerful as the strongest dried flower available.
-With great strength comes great responsibility; when trying a vape product for the first time, take smaller pulls and wait longer between them.
+Consider this: Vapes currently on the market can have concentrations of more than 900 milligrams per gram (90%) THC.
+In comparison, the maximum amount of THC you’ll find in dried flower is around 300 milligrams per gram (30%), making the strongest vape three times as potent as the strongest dried flower available.
+With great strength comes great responsibility — when trying a vape product for the first time, take small pulls and longer breaks between each draw.